csc7/PP3_CI_QCSDA/README.md

 <br>

-- ### **Contact Form**
+- ### **Validation warning message**

-It can be found in the Contact and allows users to contact the website developer.
-It prevents the form to be sent with incomplete fields, informs the user if the message goes through and disables the send button in order not to send the consultation more than once.
+A warning message, giving the option to continue or close the program, will appear it the information contained in the files do not match the daily production.
+For example, a warning message will appear if the daily production accounts for a number of VPs acquired and any of the quality control files contains a different amount.

-*User Stories Addressed by this Feature: 1; 6; 7; 12; 13; 14; 17; 19; 20; 25, 26 and 28.*
+*User Stories Addressed by this Feature: 1; 4; 5; 6; 7; 8; 10 and 12.*

-*Please check "7.
+*Please check "9.
 Testing of User Stories" for more details.*
 <details>
     <summary>Check Image</summary>